Syksy/oscar/README.md

 * ...

 Version plan:
+* 0.4 - Implement cross-validation (cv) and/or bootstrap (bs) for model diagnostics
+* 0.5 - User-friendliness in R-package; vignette, helper tools
+* ...
 * 0.x - Roxygenize R package documentation
+* 0.x - Use omp_lib for parallelization in Fortran (or a similar approach)
 * 0.x - Testing for final modeling procedure (Ideally R unit testing folder)
-* 0.3 - Additional DBDC fine-tuning; starting-point robustness, speed,
-* 0.4 - User-friendliness in R-package; vignette, helper tools
-* 0.5 - Extend model families beyond Cox regression (e.g. normal, logistic, ...)
-* 0.6 - Comfortable to other similar packages, e.g. predict.blasso-function to with type = "coefficients" and with adjustable "k" parameter, type = "response" for particular Cox-model predictions etc
 * ...

 Compiling the code: